devacadian/GPTCounter/README.md

 # ChatGPT Prompt Counter Chrome Extension

 This Chrome extension provides a prompt counter and timer for OpenAI's ChatGPT-4 model.
+Download it from the chrome store [here](https://chrome.google.com/webstore/detail/chatgpt-prompt-counter/djmjoepmfiooddjlmnagnnanhbjpdjkp).
 It's especially useful for users who need to track the number of prompts sent to the model and the remaining time for the current session.

 ## Features